glassflow/glassflow-examples/use-cases/generative-feedback-loop/README.md

 # Generative Feedback Loop

-In this example, we demonstrate how to use GlassFlow to connect changes in your Supabase database to your Weaviate vector database.
+In this example, we demonstrate how to use GlassFlow to connect changes in your [Supabase](https://supabase.com/) database to a vector database ([Weaviate](https://weaviate.io/)) and perform semantic search.

 ## Prerequisites